lubojr/naucse.python.cz/lessons/beginners-en/modules/index.md

 more files.
 We recommend that you create a folder for each of them.

 ## The `import` best practice

+Python imports are case-sensitive. `import Spam` is different from `import spam`.

 ### Where to put the imports?